 A change presents opportunities and threats.
-The business landscape, along with buyer behavior, has been changing at a rapid pace.
+The business landscape, along with buyer behaviour, has been changing at a rapid pace.
 Digital transformation and a global supply chain have enabled brands to get more exposure.
 But what does this exposure entail?
 On the one hand, the digital world has made targeted marketing a wonderful reality.
 But exposure also brings in threats.
 A brand is an intangible asset you cannot protect in your warehouses.
 Out in the real world, brands can be used and abused.
 Building a brand is a back-breaking task.
 But how long does it take to lose brand value and reputation?
 With hacking and counterfeiting techniques becoming more sophisticated, brands need protection.

 Any advertisement and marketing strategy builds the value as well as the vulnerability of a brand.
 A rogue website or fake products can devalue a brand in no time.
-But can you stop venturing into eCommerce and social media marketplace sites?
+But can you stop venturing into e-commerce and social media marketplace sites?
 Brands looking to expand their market share need to take calculated risks.
 But what happens when brands do not have a strategy to mitigate the threats?

 • One-third of all the buyers on e-commerce platforms are victims of fake products